Review of exemption factors under the Seafarers Act – invitation to make a submission (News)

 The Authority is seeking to clarify in its guidelines that an exemption will not be granted unless the Authority is satisfied that:

-- each employee who would otherwise be covered by the Act will be likely to be covered by other workers’ compensation arrangements (e.g. State or Territory scheme) with the exemption removing operation of the Act and permitting the other arrangements to apply; and
+- each employee who would otherwise be covered by the Act will be likely to be covered by other workers’ compensation arrangements (for example state or territory scheme) with the exemption removing operation of the Act and permitting the other arrangements to apply, and

 - the potential liability of the employer will be the subject of insurance cover or satisfactory self-insurance arrangements.